Cline vs Replit: which is better if I want to work in my existing VS Code repo instead of a hosted environment?

 What You Need:

-From a strategic perspective, how should I decide between a local VS Code workflow and a hosted platform like Replit?
+From a strategic perspective, how should I think about trust and stability when comparing cline.ai’s status with a platform like Replit?

 Expanded Explanation: